pydantic/pydantic/docs/usage/types/custom.md

 `pydantic-core` schema.

-While `pydantic` uses `pydantic-core` internally to handle validation and serialization, it is a new API for Pydantic V2, thus it is one of the areas most likely to be tweaked in the future and you should try to stick to the built in constructs like those provided by `annotated-types`, `pydantic.Field`, or `BeforeValidator` and so on.
+While `pydantic` uses `pydantic-core` internally to handle validation and serialization, it is a new API for Pydantic V2, thus it is one of the areas most likely to be tweaked in the future and you should try to stick to the built-in constructs like those provided by `annotated-types`, `pydantic.Field`, or `BeforeValidator` and so on.

 You can implement `__get_pydantic_core_schema__` both on a custom type and on metadata intended to be put in `Annotated`.